 - Summer Diversity Internship Programme - The Summer Diversity Internship Programme (SDIP) gives people from diverse backgrounds the opportunity to see what a career in the Civil Service is like.
 It puts talented undergraduates and graduates on a work placement in a government department.
 As a successful applicant, you’ll get an insight into the broad range of opportunities available across the Civil Service.

 - Taylor Bennett Foundation - The Taylor Bennett Foundation’s training and mentoring programmes exist to encourage black, Asian and ethnic minority graduates to pursue a career in communications.

-- Windsor Fellowship - The Windsor Fellowship (WF) is a charitable organisation that design and deliver innovative personal development and leadership programmes, which enables talent from diverse communities to be realised.
+- Windsor Fellowship - The Windsor Fellowship (WF) is a charitable organisation that design and convey innovative personal development and leadership programmes, which enables talent from diverse communities to be realised.
 Achieved by partnering with leading organisations from the private and public sectors as well as developing relationships with schools, universities and community groups throughout the UK - they offer a range of programmes.

 The Equality Act - Your Rights

 The Equality Act 2010 says you must not be discriminated against because of your race.